UMAprotocol/protocol/documentation/tutorials/customizing-tokens-via-cli.md

 * Every token facility has a Collateralization Ratio parameter, which you can set.

 * If the price of BTC/USD is $10,000, the token facility will require that at least (10,000 * Collateralization Ratio) ETH are deposited in the token facility.
-If the Collateralization Ratio is 1.25 and the price of ETH is 150, the token facility will require that at least 10,000 * 1.25  = 12,500 ETH are in the token facility.
+If the Collateralization Ratio is 1.25, the token facility will require that at least 10,000 * 1.25 = 12,500 ETH are in the token facility.

 * The Collateralization Ratio remains constant while the total amount of ETH required changes with the price of BTC/USD.
   See table below for reference.